-Please make sure your child brings a change of clothes on the first day of school and maintains a change of clothes on-site throughout the school year.
+Please make sure your child (TK/K grade levels) brings a change of clothes on the first day of school and maintains a change of clothes on-site throughout the school year.
 The change of clothes does not have to be the school uniform.
 We would like to ensure that we always have an extra set of clothes on hand in case of an accident or spill.